birdiecare/birdie-test/README.md

 ## About this repository

-We've gone ahead and created a boilerplate that mostly represents the kind of technical stack we work with.
-The `backend/` is a barebone Express server and the `frontend/` has been generated with `npx create-react-app frontend --template typescript`. this saves you from having to create boilerplate code, but you are free to decide to use only parts of it, for example:
+We've gone ahead and created a boilerplate that mostly corresponds to the technical stack we use at Birdie.
+The `backend/` is a barebone Express server and the `frontend/` has been generated with `npx create-react-app frontend --template typescript`.
+This saves you from having to create boilerplate code, but you are free to decide to use only parts of it, for example:

 - If you prefer to use Javascript rather than Typescript, you can use `npx create-react-app frontend`.
 - If you want to use Redux, you can use `npx create-react-app frontend --template redux` or `npx create-react-app frontend --template redux-typescript`.

+You are also free to make other technical choices, for example:

+- Use Redux Thunk, Redux Observables, Redux Saga...
+- Use Express, NestJS, Loopback...
+- PostgreSQL, MySQL...

+Although we do encourage you to be pragmatic and prioritise delivering value over fine-tuning your technical stack.

 ## Context